Archiveus

 Archiveus is a computer virus for Microsoft Windows operating systems that is used as a method of extortion.

 It is a Trojan horse-type ransomware virus that encrypts the user's files.
 The user must then purchase something on specific Web sites to obtain the password to decrypt the files.
+The virus primarily encrypts files located in the "My Documents" directory and requires victims to obtain a 30-digit password to regain access to their data.

 In May 2006, the password protection was cracked.
 The password for restoring the affected files was found to be "mf2lro8sw03ufvnsq034jfowr18f3cszc20vmw".
+While Archiveus is no longer a prevalent threat, it played a significant role in the evolution of ransomware.